Belasco Theatre: History

 Times Square became the epicenter for large-scale theater productions between 1900 and the Great Depression.
 Manhattan's theater district had begun to shift from Union Square and Madison Square during the first decade of the 20th century.
 From 1901 to 1920, forty-three theaters were built around Broadway in Midtown Manhattan, including the Belasco Theatre.
 David Belasco himself had been involved in operating Oscar Hammerstein's Republic Theatre (now the New Victory Theater), in the Theater District on 42nd Street, since 1902.
 Belasco was heavily focused on theatrical lighting; in many cases, he invested more money and devoted more time to a production's light rehearsal than to the combined total of all other production costs.
+By the mid-1900s, Belaso sought to develop a new theater where he could control all aspects of design.

 Belasco operation

 Development and early years

-What is now the Belasco Theatre was developed by Meyer R. Bimberg.
+What is now the Belasco Theatre was developed by Meyer R. Bimberg, who organized the Stuyvesant Theatre Company in 1906 with $275,000 in capital.
 In June 1906, Belasco announced he would manage the theater and name it after Peter Stuyvesant, the New Amsterdam director-general.
 The theater would be designed by George Keister and would cost about $300,000.
 Keister filed plans with the New York City Department of Buildings in September 1906, by which the excavation was nearly completed.
 On December 5, 1906, several hundred guests including Bronson Howard, Blanche Bates, and Frances Starr attended the theater's cornerstone-laying ceremony, and the theater was formally dedicated as David Belasco's Stuyvesant Theatre.
-The total cost of the theater was estimated at more than $750,000.
+The total cost of the theater was estimated at more than $750,000, including $300,000 for the building itself.

 David Belasco's Stuyvesant Theatre opened on October 16, 1907, with the musical A Grand Army Man featuring Antoinette Perry.
 One critic called the theater "the most complete and satisfactory playhouse in existence".
 Another publication said that the interior was "much the most beautiful in New York".
 Belasco served as the producer or director of almost 50 productions at the theater for the next two decades; the majority of these ran for at least a hundred performances.
-Among the early productions at the theater were The Warrens of Virginia, which premiered in 1908, and The Devil, which premiered simultaneously at the Stuyvesant and the Garden that year.
-Also played at the Stuyvesant were The Fighting Hope (1908) and The Easiest Way (1909).
-During 1909, Belasco constructed the duplex apartment above the eastern part of the theater.
-The same year, Belasco made an agreement with Klaw and Erlanger, enabling their respective firms to display products at each other's theaters.
+Among the early productions at the theater were The Warrens of Virginia and The Fighting Hope in 1908, as well as The Easiest Way in 1909.
+Belasco constructed the duplex apartment above the eastern part of the theater during 1909, and he finalized an agreement with Klaw and Erlanger that year, enabling their respective firms to display products at each other's theaters.